By Charlene Shields

 Muhlenberg or Logan County, Kentucky.
 The White County Bidwells married

-into the Hughes and Sullivan families, among others, and there are many
+into the Hughes and Sullivan families, among others, and there are

 descendants in White County today.